dschuurman/archie-pi/README.md

 The ARCHIE Pi implements an offline web server that can be used to deliver educational content in remote locations where no internet access is available.
-Using a variety of open-source software (such as Linux, nginx, kiwix, and hostapd), this platform provides an "internet in a box" in the form of an open wi-fi access point that can be accessed by locally connected web browsers.
+Using a variety of open-source software (such as Linux, nginx, kiwix, and NetworkManager), this platform provides an "internet in a box" in the form of an open wi-fi access point that can be accessed by locally connected web browsers.
 This access point uses a local web server to deliver educational content which may include a wide variety of open educational resources like Wikipedia and Project Gutenberg.